pinkkila/stories/guide/cicd-guide.md

 				"iam:PassRole"
 			],
 			"Resource": [
-                "Place your executionRoleArn and taskRoleArn here! (remove this line❗️)", "executionRoleArn......",
+                "Place your taskRoleArn and executionRoleArn here! (remove this line❗️)", "taskRoleArn......",
-                "taskRoleArn......"
+				"executionRoleArn......"
 			]
 		}
 	]
 }
 ```

-- Open another tab and navigate to **Elastic Container Serivice** dasboard and then go to the cluster we made earlier and from the "Service" section copy your service's ARN and place that to the policy json:
+- Open another tab and navigate to **Elastic Container Serivice** dasboard and then go to the cluster we made earlier and from the *Service* section copy your service's ARN and place that to the policy json:

 ![img_6.png](cicd-guide-img/img88.png)

 - Navigate to the Task definition we created earlier and view its JSON.
-Copy the value of the "executionRoleArn" and place it the policy json.
+Copy the values of the "taskRoleArn" and  "executionRoleArn" and place them to the policy json.
-- ‼️ According the [amazon-ecs-deploy-task-definition README](https://github.com/aws-actions/amazon-ecs-deploy-task-definition?tab=readme-ov-file#permissions) you should add both *executionRoleArn* and *taskRoleArn* but in my case those are identical, so I have only placed one ARN.
+- ‼️ According the [amazon-ecs-deploy-task-definition README](https://github.com/aws-actions/amazon-ecs-deploy-task-definition?tab=readme-ov-file#permissions) you should add both *taskRoleArn* and *executionRoleArn*.
+Earlier we configured the same policy for those so they are identical, and because of that, I have only placed one ARN to the policy json.

 ![img_7.png](cicd-guide-img/img89.png)

 ![img_8.png](cicd-guide-img/img90.png)

-- Go back to the **Roles** and go to the role that we creted earlier and select "Add permission" and "Attach policies"
+- Go back to the *Roles* and go to the role that we created earlier and select "Add permission" and "Attach policies"

 ![img_9.png](cicd-guide-img/img91.png)

 ## GitHub Secrets

-- In your GitHub reposiroty navigate to the "Settings" and select "Secrets and variables".
+- In your GitHub repository navigate to the *Settings* and select *Secrets and variables*.
 Then click "New repository secret"

 ![img.png](cicd-guide-img/img92.png)